 - Provide hands-on experience with the state of the art lighting simulation, visualization, per-pixel measurement and analysis tools.

-Week1 7-Jan Introduction 9-Jan High Dynamic Range Imaging (HDRI) Week2 14-Jan Hands-on HDR assembly 16-Jan Lighting analysis with HDRI Week3 21-Jan Perceptually based visualizations: Tone Mapping 23-Jan Glare analysis Week4 28-Jan Case studies with HDRI and Lighting analysis 30-Jan Work session on Project 1 Week5 4-Feb 6-Feb Student Presentations - Project 1 Week6 11-Feb Student Presentations - Project 1 13-Feb Lighting Simulation Tools and Techniques: overview Week7 18-Feb Simulations at selected date and time: luminance calculations and glare 20-Feb Simulations at selected date and time: illuminance calculations and tutorial Week8 25-Feb Climate based Daylighting Simulations and tutorial 27-Feb Class exercise Week9 4-Mar Advanced topics on material and lighting properties 6-Mar Simulation Interfaces Week10 11-Mar Crits / Work session on Project 2 13-Mar Crits / Work session on Project 2 Week11 Finals Student Presentations - Project 2
+Week1 7-Jan Introduction 9-Jan High Dynamic Range Imaging (HDRI) Week2 14-Jan Hands-on HDR assembly 16-Jan Lighting analysis with HDRI Week3 21-Jan Perceptually based visualizations: Tone Mapping 23-Jan Glare analysis Week4 28-Jan Case studies with HDRI and Lighting analysis 30-Jan Work session on Project 1 Week5 4-Feb 6-Feb Student Presentations - Project 1 Week6 11-Feb Student Presentations - Project 1 13-Feb Lighting Simulation Tools and Techniques: overview Week7 18-Feb Simulations at selected date and time: luminance calculations and glare 20-Feb Simulations at selected date and time: illuminance calculations and tutorial Week8 25-Feb Climate based Daylighting Simulations 27-Feb Class exercise: Elektra Week9 4-Mar Advanced topics on material properties 6-Mar Advanced topics on material properties / Crits on Project 2 Week10 11-Mar Simulation Interfaces / Crits on Project 2 13-Mar Student Presentations - Project 2 Week11 Finals Final submission

 Project 1: HDR Photography